 Outside of the significant KYC research findings and the Travel Rule, the CipherTrace Q3 CAML report discusses this quarter’s top stories related to cryptocurrency crime.
 After two years of large, high-profile exchange hacks and exit scams, there has been a significant reduction in cryptocurrency crime.
 Still, even with the lowest quarterly cryptocurrency thefts and scams in two years, 2019 still experienced a massive spate of crypto crimes—more than $4.4 billion to date.

 While CipherTrace has no hard data to explain the Q3 dropoff —except for potentially the anomalous nature of the QuadrigaCX and PlusToken frauds skewing the numbers in previous quarters—one possible explanation is that government regulation of the industry is having a positive impact.
 CipherTrace had previously speculated that the shift from outright thefts to exit scams and other frauds perpetrated by insiders indicated that crypto exchanges had begun to adequately invest in hardening their IT infrastructures.
 This is because criminals, as they are wont to do, follow the path of least resistance.

-CipherTrace cites maturing and sophisticated terrorist and criminal syndicates as partially responsible for the global regulatory clamp-down on cryptocurrency.
+CipherTrace cites maturing and sophisticated terrorist and A Criminal is an individual or group who has been convicted ...
+More syndicates as partially responsible for the global regulatory clamp-down on cryptocurrency.
 Terrorists, other criminal organizations and their supporters and sympathizers are constantly looking for new ways to raise and transfer funds without detection or tracking by law enforcement.
 As regulators continue to stifle resources for criminal cryptocurrency use, terrorists are using more sophisticated methods to secure funding and launder money for operations and attacks.